-2023 Effective Date Expected
+2023 CECL Effective Date Expected

-Eide Bailly will continue to monitor the potential changes in the effective dates for CECL.
-If you have any questions or would like more information, please reach out to us.
+Eide Bailly will continue to monitor any future changes in the effective dates for CECL and examine the potential impacts on financial institutions.
+If you have any questions or would like more information, contact your Eide Bailly professional.

 See what more we can bring to organizations just like yours.Financial Institutions